semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 ## Testing autofix

 Semgrep's testing mechanism also provides a way to test the behavior of any `fix` values defined in the rules.
-To define a test for autofix behaviour:
+To define a test for autofix behavior:

 1. Create a new code file with the `.fixed` suffix before the annotation.
    For example, the autofix test file for a rule with test code in `path/to/rule.py` will be named `path/to/rule.fixed.py`.